“Head-down syndrome” in a rabbit

 Midnight (black rabbit) is happily living with 2 other rabbits.
 The days before the inability to hold its head high, Midnight was healthy, with an upright head, no appearance of the third eyelid.

 Acute onset of “head-down syndrome”, also referred to floppy head syndrome or dropped head syndrome, has been observed in rabbits.
-The head is tilted forward and rabbits seem unable to lift it.
+The head is tilted forward and rabbits appear to be unable to lift it.
 The forward flexion is caused by weakness or contraction of the extensor muscles in the neck, which leads to the inability to hold the head upright and against the force of gravity.
 There is no tilting to the side.
 It may be accompanied by reluctance to move, decrease of appetite and pain.

 Reminder: rabbits feel very insecure on smooth, slippery surfaces or floors.
 Please-remember to give your rabbit a rug or towel made of natural materials (especially rabbits who like to chew) so that the rabbit's feet will not slip or cause any injuries through an inadvertent accident.